cos316/assignment4-starter-code/README.md

 ### CamelCase and Underscore Case Specification

-You will need to devise a way to convert between `camelCase` identifiers (in Go) and `underscore_case` identifiers (in SQL).
+You will need to devise a way to convert between `camelCase` identifiers (structs in Go) and `underscore_case` identifiers (columns in SQL).
 This conversion should apply whenever your Go program interacts directly with the SQL database.
 You may find the [strings](https://golang.org/pkg/strings/) package useful.